MichaelLarocca/blog-michael-jude-larocca/posts/2023/06-23/how-to-make-a-countdown-app-with-react-and-date-fns.md

   }, [endDate]);
 ```

 Here is where all the magic happens!
-Inside a JavaScript **setInterval** function, you will see the ease of handling dates with the functions provided by the React date-fns library.
+Inside a JavaScript **setInterval** function, you will see the ease of handling dates with the functions provided by the date-fns library.

 We create a new variable named **now,** and we use the date-fns function **intervalToDuration** to compare it to the **endDate** variable\*\*.\*\* While the countdown is active, each second, the remaining time is saved and rendered by using the date-fns **formatDuration** function.